 As for new elements, the add-on comes with the same post elements as Press Elements:

 You can find them in Elementor sidebar under “AE” name each.

-Elementor Addon Elements adds some neat new elements that haven’t been featured in any of the previous add-ons.
+Elementor Addon Elements adds 16 neat new elements that haven’t been featured in any of the previous add-ons.

 - Flip boxes

 - Post lists

 - Animated text